When Attention Sink Emerges in Language Models: An Empirical View: Effects of model architecture TEXT on attention sink

-\textbf{Normalization.} In Appendix~\ref{appendix_model}, we first show that only scaling the normalization term $\boldsymbol{Z}_i\rightarrow\boldsymbol{Z}_i/\alpha$ with $\alpha<\textrm{1}$ results in less obvious attention sink but does not stop its emergence.
+\textbf{Normalization.} In Table~\ref{reweight}(\emph{Left}) and Figure~\ref{appendix_normalizer}, we show that modifying normalization may result in less obvious attention sink but does not stop its emergence.
 So we consider removing the normalization.
 Since the exponential function in softmax tends to explode without normalization, we replace it with sigmoid or elu plus one.
 When evaluating the attention sink, we compute the \textit{proxy} attention scores by using the term $\boldsymbol{Z}_i=\sum_{j'=1}^i\textrm{sim}(\varphi(\boldsymbol{q}_i)\textrm{,}\,\varphi(\boldsymbol{k}_{j'}))$ for attention sink metric $\textrm{Sink}_1^{\epsilon}$.
 As shown in Table~\ref{operation}, without normalization, LMs still have comparable validation loss but no attention sink.
 With normalization, attention sink also emerges in LMs with sigmoid attention.\looseness=-1

 \textbf{Kernel functions.} Motivated by linear attention~\citep{katharopoulos2020transformers}, we consider different kernel functions $\varphi(\cdot)$, including elu plus one, identity, and MLP.
 It is noted that $\textrm{sim}(\varphi(\boldsymbol{q}_i)\textrm{,}\,\varphi(\boldsymbol{k}_{j'}))$ could be minus for identity and MLP kernels.
 This brings intrinsic difficulty for normalization during the training and calculation of $\textrm{Sink}_1^{\epsilon}$.
 For normalization in the training, we consider $\boldsymbol{Z}_i=\textrm{max}\big(\big|\sum_{j'=1}^i\textrm{sim}(\varphi(\boldsymbol{q}_i)\textrm{,}\,\varphi(\boldsymbol{k}_{j'}))\big|\textrm{,}\,1\big)$.
 When computing $\textrm{Sink}_1^{\epsilon}$, we consider the proxy attention scores $\left|\textrm{sim}(\varphi(\boldsymbol{q}_i)\textrm{,}\,\varphi(\boldsymbol{k}_j))\right|/\sum_{j'=1}^i\left|\textrm{sim}(\varphi(\boldsymbol{q}_i)\textrm{,}\,\varphi(\boldsymbol{k}_{j'}))\right|$.
 From Table~\ref{operation} (a full version in Table~\ref{appendix_operation}), we find that the LM with MLP kernel have no attention sink with or without normalization.\looseness=-1